matikka96/Kayttojarjestelmat-ja-systeemiohjelmointi-harjoitusty-/README.md

 # Kayttojarjestelmat-ja-systeemiohjelmointi-harjoitustyo
-Authors: Matvei Tikka &
+Authors: Matvei Tikka (0453100) & Saku Suikkanen (0504774)

 Tested on: OS X 10.14

 This repository contains three projects (own folder for each of them), with documentation file named README.md

-Documentation contais many examples, which anyone can easily follow after cloning this repository to own device.
+Documentation contains many examples, which anyone can easily follow after cloning this repository to own device.

 ## Project 1 – Unix Utilities
-Objective of this project was to create own versions of spesific UNIX command line utilities.
+Objective of this project was to create own versions of specific UNIX command line utilities.
 The following ones were created in C:
 1. my-cat
 2. my-grep